Skip to content

 Using cairo-run in Scarb projects

-The scarb cairo-run command executes the main function of a local package.
+The scarb cairo-run command executes a function from a local package.
 It does automatically compile the cairo code within the package so using scarb build beforehand is not necessary.
 This automatically called build can be skipped with the --no-build flag.
 The extension accepts two optional parameters: --available-gas and --print-full-memory.
 The first one is used to set the available gas for the execution.
 If not provided, a gas usage is not limited.
 Gas usage can be disallowed by setting the value to 0.
 The second one prints the full memory after the execution.

 Program arguments